Concept information

 Définition

-- The hypothesis that, when the proportion of errors for each serial position in the list is used as a measure of serial learning, serial position curves always have the same form in different experimental conditions: the percentage of errors is higher for the items in the middle of the list than for items placed at the beginning or end of the list.
+- A testable hypothesis stating that, when the proportion of errors at each serial position serves as the measure of serial learning, the serial-position curve would retain the same shape across experimental conditions, with more errors occurring for items in the middle of the list than for those at the beginning or the end.

 Concept générique